I’m not aware of any other widely available securities that have declined like these.

 - I haven’t looked extensively at protective strategies, but one thing to look at would be to buy out-of-the-money calls at strike prices much higher than the current trading value of the securities.
 That way you can limit or mitigate your maximum loss, even during a Black Swan.
 Essentially you’re buying an insurance policy with a high deductible.
 It wouldn’t be cheap because the options would likely be expensive and usually expire worthless, but the peace of mind might very well be worth the cost.

 - One harsh reality of a short position is that while you are exposed to potentially very large losses the best case profit you can realize from your initial position is limited to 100%.
 For example, if you sell short $1000 worth of VXX your maximum profit can’t be more than $1000 because VXX can’t drop below zero.
-And even with the ravages of contango VXX’s split adjusted price will never get all the way to zero.
-As the security you short drops in value the percentage leverage of your position drops also, eventually approaching zero.
+And even with the ravages of contango VXX’s split-adjusted price will never get all the way to zero.
+As the security you shorted drops in value the percentage leverage of your position drops also, eventually approaching zero.

 - If your short has been successful at some point you’ll need to short additional shares to get your leverage and additional profit potential back up.
 I quantify this leverage with a simple formula: Leverage = P/Po where P is the current price and Po is the price you initially shorted at.
 Let’s say you are comfortable with a leverage factor between 1 and 0.7.
 If it drops to .7 then you would short enough shares to bring your leverage back to 1.
 So if you were initially short 100 shares at $10, you have a maximum profit potential of $1000 at that point… If the price has dropped to $7, then your maximum additional profit has dropped to $700 and your leverage has dropped to 0.7.
-To get your leverage and additional profit potential back to 1.0 and $1000 your need to short an additional $300 worth of shares (~43 shares).
+To get your leverage and additional profit potential back to 1.0 and $1000 you need to short an additional $300 worth of shares (~43 shares).

 Alternatives to a Short Position